Super-asymmetric fission of heavy nuclei induced by intermediate energy protons: Theoretical aspects of IMF formation

 and

-Here, $\mu_i$ and $\gamma_i$ are parameters fixed through a systematic analysis of atomic number distributions of fission fragments.
-The values for all parameters used in the prsent work are reported in Table~\ref{table1}.
+Here $\mu_i$ and $\gamma_i$ were determined by considering a systematic analysis of atomic number distributions of fission fragments.
+The values obtained for all parameters used in the present work are reported in Table~\ref{table2}.

-With the code described above, many spallation and fission calculations were performed, showing good agreement with the available experimental data.
-We emphasize that the CRISP code is able to simulate nuclear reactions of several kinds, as those initiated by protons~\cite{Evandro_fragdist, Evandro_fragdist2, Evandro_fragdist3, crisp_spall_neutr_mult}, photons~\cite{Gilson, Gilson2, Gilson3, crisp_ph2002,crisp_ph2009}, electrons~\cite{Likhachev1, Likhachev2, Likhachev3} or hypernuclei~\cite{Israel, Israel2, Krmpotic}, with energies from 50~MeV up to 3.5~GeV, and on nuclei with masses going from $A=$~12 up to $A=$240 and with several observables: spallation products, strange particles, fission products, hyperon-decay particles, fragment mass and atomic number distributions.
-The code has been applied in the study for development of nuclear reactors~\cite{crisp_ads1, crisp_ads2, crisp_ads3, crisp_ads4, crisp_ads5} Thus the CRISP code is a reliable tool to investigate properties of nuclear reactions.
+It is important to emphasize that the CRISP code has been used to simulate nuclear reactions of several kinds, such as those induced by protons~\cite{Evandro_fragdist2,Evandro_fragdist3,crisp_spall_neutr_mult}, photons~\cite{Gilson,Gilson2,Gilson3,crisp_ph2002,crisp_ph2009}, electrons~\cite{Likhachev2,Likhachev3} or hypernuclei~\cite{Israel, Israel2, Krmpotic}, with energies from 50~MeV up to 3.5~GeV, and on nuclei with masses going from $A=$~12 up to $A=$240 and with several observables: spallation products, strange particles, fission products, hyperon-decay particles, fragment mass and atomic number distributions.
+The code has been applied in the study for development of nuclear reactors~\cite{crisp_ads2,crisp_ads3,crisp_ads5}.
+Thus, the CRISP code is a reliable tool to investigate properties of nuclear reactions.

-\section{3 Experimental Procedure}
+\section{Experimental Procedure}

-A natural uranium target of 0.164 g and 0.0487 mm thick and neptunium target of 0.742 g and 0.193 mm thick were exposed to an accelerated proton beam of 660 MeV in energy from the LNR Phasotron, Joint Institute for Nuclear Research (JINR), Dubna, Russia \cite{Adam}.
-The proton flux was determined by the use of an Al monitor \cite{Cumming}.
-The monitor was irradiated with targets and had the same size as the targets.
-The cross section for the $^{27}$Al(p,3pn)$^{24}$Na reaction equals 10.8$\pm$0.7 mb at 600 MeV of proton energy was used.
-The irradiation time was 27 min at an proton beam intensity of about 3 $\times$ 10$^{14}$ protons per min.
+In the following we describe how the data present in this work have been obtained.
+A natural uranium target of 0.164 g and 0.0487 mm thick and a neptunium target of 0.742 g and 0.193 mm thick were exposed to an accelerated proton beam of 660 MeV in energy from the LNR Phasotron, Joint Institute for Nuclear Research (JINR), Dubna, Russia \cite{Adam}.
+The proton flux was determined by the use of an aluminum monitor with known cross section \cite{Cumming}.
+The monitor, with the same size as the target, was irradiated together with the target.
+The irradiation time was 27 min and the proton beam intensity was about 3 $\times$ 10$^{14}$ protons per min.
+The induced activity of the targets was measured by two detectors, an HPGe detector with efficiency of 20\% and energy resolution of 1.8 keV (1332 keV $^{60}$Co) for the $^{238}$U target and a Ge(Li) detector with efficiency of 4.8\% and energy resolution of 2.6 keV (1332 keV $^{60}$Co) for the $^{237}$Np target.
+The identification of the reaction products and the determination of their production cross section were performed considering the half-lives, energies, and intensities of $\gamma$-transitions of the radioactive fragments.